jthorniley/pyusb2ax/doc/source/quickstart.rst

 Sync read/write
 ---------------

 PyUSB2AX also supports the SYNC_READ instruction provided by the USB2AX.
-This means you can make accesses to multiple servos rather quicker using synchronous reads and writes across several servos.

 ::